shibatch/tlfloat/CODE_OF_CONDUCT.md

 receive the lunch I provide without paying for it.
 And then there are those who sell what is provided free of charge to others at a price.
 Certainly, as a free lunch provider, I don't forbid that, but isn't that making too much use of the generosity?
+If I ask those people to donate, sometimes they do, but often they look at me as if donating is something special.
 And when I stop offering free lunch, people say I have "burned out."
-Is it appropriate to call it a "burnout" when the ingredients to prepair free lunch have been exhausted?
+Is it appropriate to call it “burnout” that I have run out of ingredients to prepare a free lunch?
 It doesn't have to be me who provides the ingredients for the free lunch, does it?
+It would be fine if the others could supply all the ingredients and prepare all the lunches instead, but this usually doesn't happen.
+Because the lunches prepared by others are not that tasty.
+Or they don't want to provide such a good lunch for free.
 If those who are making a profit give some of it back, then I can continue to offer free lunches.
 I think everyone would be happier that way, don't you?

 The problem of developer "burnout" becomes a problem because there is still commercial value in the software.
 If the software has no value